 The road to recovering from addiction to alcohol is challenging but rewarding.
-NALTREXONE for Alcohol Rehab is a program that Searidge Foundation strives to make as easy and sustainable as possible.
-As such, we have a large team of researchers, counselors, and clinicians dedicated to providing you with the best treatments available based on comprehensive and up-to-date evidence.
+Naltrexone for Alcohol Rehab is a program that Searidge Foundation strives to make as easy and sustainable as possible.
+As such, we have a large team of researchers, counsellors, and clinicians dedicated to providing you with the best treatments available based on comprehensive and up-to-date evidence.

 Naltrexone follows suit.
 It is a versatile and effective form of pharmacotherapy with implications in a variety of dependencies (specifically alcohol), supported by clinical research.

-To date, there is a large body of scientific evidence that points to the efficacy of naltrexone in treating alcohol dependence.1–7 However, it is important to remember that pharmacotherapies such as naltrexone are typically not meant to replace psychotherapy.
+To date, there is a large body of scientific evidence that points to the efficacy of naltrexone in treating alcohol dependence.1–7 However, it is important to remember that pharmacotherapy such as naltrexone is typically not meant to replace psychotherapy.
 Instead, they are often best prescribed as a conjunctive treatment.8

 The entire spectrum of alcohol use disorder is complex.
 As such, everyone’s relationship with alcohol varies.
-Fortunately, the underlying causes can often be examined with the help of an experienced counselor.
-Counselors are key practitioners in the road to recovery by assisting with the psychological and emotional components of addiction.
-Despite being effective, psychotherapy can be challenging, and it is often a long-term endeavour.
+Fortunately, the underlying causes can often be examined with the help of an experienced counsellor.
+Counsellors are key practitioners on the road to recovery by assisting with the psychological and emotional components of addiction.
+Despite being effective, psychotherapy can be challenging, and it is often a long-term endeavor.
 However, this is an essential piece in long-term recovery.

 Naltrexone can act as a buffer in difficult situations – specifically with craving.4,7 Research indicates that it can provide real-time relief of heavy drinking in an individual’s natural environment (i.e., home, work, etc) when not already consuming alcohol.3,9 Specifically, naltrexone can eliminate some individuals’ urges or compulsions to drink, whether they typically consumed alcohol or not in these places in the past.
 In addition, a large body of evidence indicates that naltrexone indeed can reduce the amount of alcohol an individual drinks in a given sitting.

 Evidence-based and informed practice is key is to your recovery.
 In the late 1980s, the FDA issued a “black-box warning” about possible liver failure caused by Naltrexone.
 This move was premature and misinformed.
 Today, there are no known cases of hepatic failure due to naltrexone.11,12 As such, the warning was removed.
-Despite this, it is still compulsory to speak to a physician about your health history in a transparent manner.
+Despite this, it is still compulsory to speak to a physician about your health history transparently.

 How does NALTREXONE work?